How to Install deb Files (Packages) on Ubuntu 22.04

 Enter the user’s password and wait for the installation to finish.

-Method #2: Install Deb Files Through the APT Package Manager
+Method #2: Install deb Files Through the apt Package Manager

-The apt command launches Ubuntu’s APT package management utility.
+The apt command launches Ubuntu’s apt package management utility.

 Run the following command to install a deb package with the apt utility: